redblaze/node-mysql/README.md

         "description": "The key that belongs to the current table and links to another table."
     },
     "table": {
-        "type": "Table"
+        "type": "String",
-        "description": "The Table object for the other table to join.
-This object must be constructed using the constructor of Table."
+        "description": "The name of the table that the current table links to."
     }
 }
 ```